Ruby-Dragon/ruby-dragon.github.io/content/index.md

 ---
-title: Ruby Dragon's Diary of A Madman
+title: Diary of A Madman
 ---

 Welcome to my notes!